Creating and Using NumPy Arrays - A Complete Guide

 Reshaping Arrays

-Array reshaping is the process of altering the structure of an array without changing its data, useful for organizing and manipulating data more efficiently.
+Array reshaping is the process of altering the structure of an array without changing its data.
+It is useful for organizing and manipulating data more efficiently.

-There are several functions that we can use for array reshaping, such as reshape()
+Several functions can be used for array reshaping, such as reshape()

 , resize()